Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Related Work

-\minorsection{Point Cloud Networks} Due to breakthrough progress in deep learning technology \cite{krizhevsky2012alexnet,resnet,qi2017pointnet,qi2017pointnet++}, current prevailing point cloud processing methods are entirely data-driven and consist of three main approaches: view-based \cite{su15mvcnn,hamdi2021mvtn,goyal2021simpleview} , voxel-based \cite{maturanaVoxNet3DConvolutional2015,graham2018sparseconv,choy2019minkowski}, and point-based~\cite{qi2017pointnet,qi2017pointnet++,wang2019graph,li2021deepgcn,qian2022pointnext} that directly take point clouds as input and process in their unstructured format.
-Among the aforementioned approaches, point-based methods are receiving increasing attention since there is no information loss.
-In this work, we pay attention to point-based methods, and specifically, Transformer-based networks \cite{vaswani2017attention}, that have been proposed as a new paradigm of processing point clouds \cite{zhao2021pointtransformer,guo2021pct,lai2022stratified}.
-Unlike previous studies that propose new Transformer-like architectures, we instead keep the Transformer architecture unchanged, while focusing on the overall pipeline that transfers image knowledge to point clouds.
+\minorsection{Point Cloud Networks} Due to breakthrough progress in deep learning technology \cite{krizhevsky2012alexnet,he2016resnet,ispnet,qi2017pointnet}, current prevailing point cloud processing methods are entirely data-driven and consist of three main approaches: view-based \cite{su15mvcnn,hamdi2021mvtn,goyal2021simpleview}, voxel-based \cite{maturanaVoxNet3DConvolutional2015,graham2018sparseconv,choy2019minkowski}, and point-based~\cite{qi2017pointnet,qi2017pointnet++}.
+Among these three approaches, point-based methods, which directly take point clouds as input and process in their unstructured format, are receiving increasing attention, since there is no information loss.
+PointNet~\cite{qi2017pointnet}, the pioneering work of point-based methods, proposes to model the permutation invariance of points by restricting feature extraction to be pointwise.
+PointNet++~\cite{qi2017pointnet++} improves PointNet by further capturing local geometric structures.
+Most current point-based methods focus on the design of local modules \cite{wang2019dgcnn,li2018pointcnn,wu2019pointconv,thomas2019kpconv,li2019deepgcns,li2021deepgcn,deepergcn,qian2021pugcn,qian2021assanet,qian2022pointnext,zhao2021pointtransformer}.
+In this work, we also pay attention to point-based methods, specifically, Transformer-based networks \cite{vaswani2017attention}, which have been proposed as a new paradigm for processing point clouds \cite{guo2021pct,zhao2021pointtransformer,yu2022pointbert}.